-The wave length of oscillation thus depends on the length of the circuit in which the stored energy readjusts itself.
-For instance, in the short circuit oscillation of the system, the wave extends over the entire circuit, including generators and transformers; and the entire circuit so represents one wave, or onehalf wave, that is, the wave length is very considerable.
+The wave length of oscillation thus depends on the length of the circuit in which the stored energy readjusts

+For instance, in the short-circuit oscillation of the system, the wave extends over the entire circuit, including generators and transformers; and the entire circuit so epresents one wave, or one-half wave, that is, the wavelength is very considerable.
 If the readjustment of stored energy takes place only over a section of the circuit, the wave length is shorter.
-For instance, if by a thunder cloud a static charge is induced on the transmission line, and by a lightning flash in the cloud, the cloud discharges, the electrostatic charge induced by it on the line is set free and dissipates by an oscillation.
-In this case, the length of section on which an abnormal charge existed-one mile for instance-is a half wave of the oscillation, and the complete wave length would thus be two miles.
+For instance, if by a thunder cloud a static charge is induced on the transmission line, and by a lightning flash in the cloud, the cloud discharges, the electrostatic charge induced by it on the line is set free · and dissipates by an oscillation.
+In this case, the length of section on which an abnormal charge existed-I mile for instance-is a half wave of the oscillation, and the complete wave length would thus be 2 miles.
 Or, if a momentary discharge occurs over a lightning arrester to ground, the wave length may be only a few feet.

 The velocity with which the electric wave travels in an overhead line is practically the velocity of light, or about 188,000 miles per second: it would be exactly the velocity of light, except that by the resistance of the line conductor the velocity is very slightly reduced.
-In an underground cable, by the high capacity of the cable insulation, the velocity of wave travel is greatly reduced, to about 50 to 70% of that of light.
+In an underground cable, by the high capacity of the cable insulation, the velocity of wave travel is greatly reduced, to about 50 to 70 per cent. of that of light.

 From the wave length and the velocity follows the duration or time of one wave, and thereby the frequency of the oscillation.
-For instance, in the wave of two miles' length resulting from induction by a thunder cloud, as discussed above, the duration of the wave, or the time it takes to travel the wave length of two miles, at 188,000 miles per second velocity, is $\frac{2}{188,000} = \frac{1}{94,000}$ second, and thus, during one second, 94,000 waves would pass, that is, the frequency is 94,000 cycles.
-Or, if a transmission line of 80 miles' length short circuits at one end, and then disconnects at the other end by the opening of the circuit breaker, in the oscillation producd thereby the circuit is one-half wave.
-As the length of the circuit is $2 \times 80 = 160$ miles-conductor and return conductor, -the half wave is 160 miles; the complete wave therefore is $2 \times 160 = 320$ miles long, and the duration of the wave is 320 I short circuit oscillation extends into, and includes the generating system, the frequency may be still lower.
+For instance, in the wave of 2 miles' length resulting from induction by a thunder cloud, as discussed above, the duration of the wave, or the time it takes to travel the wave length of 2 miles, at 188,000 miles per second velocity, is $\frac{2}{188,000} = \frac{1}{94,000}$ second, and thus, during 1 second, 94,000 waves would pass, that is, the frequency is

+94,000 cycles.
+Or, if a transmission line of 80 miles' length short-circuits at one end, and then disconnects at the other end by the opening of the circuit-breaker, in the oscillation produced thereby the circuit is one-half wave.
+As the length of the circuit is $2 \times 80 = 160$ miles-conductor and return conductor-the half wave is 160 miles; the complete wave therefore is $2 \times 160 = 320$ miles long, and the duration of the wave is $\frac{320}{818,000} = \frac{1}{587}$ second; the frequency 587 cycles, and if this short-circuit oscillation extends into, and includes the generating system, the frequency may be still lower.